9 Quick Tips to Stretch Thanksgiving Dinner

 8. Bread Bonanza

-Begging the pardon of carb-watchers, bread remains a filler at meals in many homes, and adds bulk to the buffet table.
+Begging the pardon of carb watchers, bread remains a filler at meals in many homes and adds bulk to the buffet table.

 9. Dessert Diversity

-Do you know the quickest way to stretch your desserts?
-Present them as a sampler platter.
 With plenty of coffee and tea, sampling several small confections makes a sweet ending to a fabulous meal.

-Fruit pies like apple, particularly those with a lattice crust, are delicate, so don’t expect to get as many slices from them as you would a pumpkin pie.
+Fruit pies like apple, particularly those with a lattice crust, are delicate – so don’t expect to get as many slices from them as you would a pumpkin pie.

 If you haven’t baked your pumpkin pie yet, make it in a square baking dish and serve it cut into squares like brownies.
-You may get 16 pieces doing it this way!
+You may get 16 small pieces doing it this way!

 Speaking of which, if you have a brownie mix in the cupboard and some oven space, whip up a batch to add to the buffet table.

 Place assorted pre-cut pie slices and brownies in a decorative arrangement on a serving platter, and provide small dessert plates for self-service.
-Provide vanilla ice cream or whipped cream, for a filling dessert.
+Provide vanilla ice cream or whipped cream for a filling dessert.

 And finally, a cornucopia of fresh fruit, washed and polished to perfection, makes an elegant and delicious dessert display.

-Do you have extra canned pumpkin, but don’t have the flour or the time to roll out a crust?
-Combine crushed ginger cookies with melted butter for a great press-in crust.
+Do you have extra canned pumpkin or some other type of plain roasted squash puree, but you don’t have the flour or the patience to roll out a crust?

 Peace Reigns in the Harvest Home